First-Year Sequence: What’s in it for you?

 Science, writing, personal finance — required college courses can be a drag when you’re a first-year student more interested in immediately delving into your major.
 But with the first-year sequence [FYS] at University of Phoenix, that doesn’t have to be the case.

-The group of courses is set up to make schoolwork more palatable by helping you relate assignments to your daily life, according to Robert Ridel, dean of the University of Phoenix College of Humanities.
+The group of courses is set up to make schoolwork more palatable by helping you relate assignments to your daily life, according to Robert Ridel, dean of the University of Phoenix College of Humanities and Sciences.

 “The University designed a program that accounts for the student's experience in and out of the classroom during one’s academic journey,” says Ridel, who has a doctorate in sociology.
 “These courses connect learning and life skills for a rich and meaningful experience.”